navikt/pdfgen-core/README.md

 If you need to raise an issue or question about this library, please create an issue here and tag it with the appropriate label.

-For contact requests within the [@navikt](https://github.com/navikt) org, you can use the slack channel #pdfgen
+For contact requests within the [@navikt](https://github.com/navikt) org, you can use the Slack channel #pdfgen

 If you need to contact anyone directly, please see contributors.